Linking Participation and Economic Advancement

 - Grassroots economic alternatives where people claim ownership over economic processes that affect their lives

-Can you help us?
-Are you aware of examples where people are empowered to have a say in their economic future?
-Or would you recommend colleagues who might?
+Open Call for exampels of where people are empowered to have a say in their economic futures

 We are calling on practitioners and other experts to contribute to the uncovering of examples and surfacing new learning.
 The overall aim is to shed light on these interventions and to learn from them, helping to frame future interventions.

 How to contribute